Outsourcing Software Testing: All You Need to Know About the Approach

 Retesting

-Perfect takes effort.
-So more than running one test is needed to make sure everything works well.
+Perfection takes effort.
+So, more than running one test is needed to make sure everything works well.
 This is why QAs have the retesting stage to ensure the issues have been resolved.

 Regression testing